Is it Possible to Install a Metal Roof Over Shingles?

 If you already have a shingle roof and are looking to make the switch to metal roofing, you may be wondering how that process works.
 Do you need a complete roof replacement?
 Or can you install a metal roof over shingles?

-Technically, the answer is yes — you can install a metal roof on top of shingles as long as there are fewer than four layers of shingles on the roof.
+You can generally install a metal roof on top of shingles as long as there are fewer than four layers of shingles on the roof, but the exact standards vary by area.
 However, that process can lead to a variety of complications and therefore is not recommended.

 Why Not Install a Metal Roof Over Shingles?